 Doesn’t the department already have a wolf plan?

 Yes, the department currently uses the 2011 Wolf Conservation and Management Plan to guide wolf conservation and management in Washington.
-However, this plan is now eight years old and was developed specifically to inform and guide wolf recovery in the state while wolves are considered endangered.
+However, this plan is now ten years old and was developed specifically to inform and guide wolf recovery in the state while wolves are considered endangered.
 The new wolf plan will focus on how the department will conserve and manage wolves in the long term after wolf recovery objectives are achieved.

 Why does the department need to develop a new wolf plan now?